 Just looking at the shoreline.

-And I don't know how long, certa since we've been on the trip.
+And I don't know how long, certainly since we've been on the trip.

 Hasn't been over ten.

-And I would guess that we'd have go back and look which the data.
+And I would guess that we'd have to go back and look which the data is there.

-And because of the reservoirs ar they're probably just filling up as much as they can.
+And because of the reservoirs are so low, they're probably just filling up as much as they can.

 That's how I understand it.

-When we arrived, you could tell what had changed in the 20 years that we put our in we've been researching water and water levels to figure out what we were in st. And anticipated Trend was 17,000 cubic feet per.
+When we arrived, you could tell what had changed in the 20 years that we put our permit in we've been researching water flows and water levels to figure out what we were in store for.

-And when we got there in April, it was trending more towards 7 t and that's just what's going on in our environment with global w and that the changes that's occu.
+And when we got there in April, it was trending more towards 7 to 10000, and that's just what's going on in our environment with global warming and that the changes that's occurring.

-Now, the Colorado's got a lot of but they are so much for flood control as they are for irrigati and power, right?
+Now, the Colorado's got a lot of dams, but they are so much for flood control as they are for irrigation and power, right?

 Yes, sir.